Skip to Main Content

 TEST your link from off-campus to make sure it works!
 If you receive a proxy error, you will be sent to a form to report the error to us - we will investigate why the link is failing and respond to you if you include your email address in the form.

-Most of the work in constructing permalinks is done in Excel, and there are two utilities that can automate tasks associated with this:
+Most of the work in constructing permalinks is done in Excel, and there are is a utility that can automate tasks associated with this:

 • ASAP Utilities - a collection of over 300 function shortcuts for Excel